-For a stranger, and especially if he has never visited Europe, Quebec comprises much novelty.
-The antiquated style of its appearance, the high and sharp tinned roofs of the houses, the glittering spires, the exterior garb, features and foreign language of the Habitans, the dog carts and the military apparatus which continually pass before him, produce a temporary mental excitement which to be correctly understood must be realized.
+For a stranger, and especially if he has never visited Europe, Quebec comprises multiplied novelty.
+The antiquated style of its stony appearance, the high and sharp tinned roofs of the houses, the glittering spires, the exterior garb, distinctive features and foreign language of the Habitans, the dog carts, and the military apparatus which continually pass before him, produce a temporary mental excitement which to be correctly understood must be realized.

-Quebec occupies the high peninsular point of land, at the confluence of the Rivers St. Lawrence and St. Charles, the junction of which shut in by the Island of Orleans forms a capacious and beautiful bay and harbour.
+Quebec is situated upon a high peninsular point of land, at the confluence of the Rivers St. Lawrence and St. Charles, the junction of which forms a capacious and beautiful bay and harbour.
+(1)

-From the India wharf, at the extremity of the point on the north east, the limits of the city jurisdiction extend in a direct line about north-west to a bend in the St. Charles River, near the General Hospital.
-On the St. Lawrence the south-west point of the Banlieu is about equi-distant from the Exchange-the whole approximating to a triangle-the longest side of which passes a short distance to the west of the Martello Towers, measuring one mile and five furlongs, or 2860 yards from the St. Charles to the St. Lawrence.

-A straight line drawn from one river to the other, at the Barrier on the south and west is rather more than a mile in length-and the whole wall is two miles and three quarters in circuit-but including the Citadel, the Esplanade, the different large gardens, and other vacant spaces, a considerable proportion of the interior area within the fortification remains unoccupied for buildings.
+From the New Exchange now erecting at the very extremity of the point on the north-east, the limits of the city jurisdiction extend in a direct line about north-west to a bend in the St. Charles River, near the General Hospital.
+On the St. Lawrence River the south-west point of the Banlieu is about equi-distant from the Exchange the whole plat approximating to a triangle-the longest side of which passes a short distance to the west of the Martello Towers, measuring one mile and five furlongs or 2360 yards from the St. Charles to the St. Lawrence, A straight line drawn from one river to the other, at the Barrier on the south and west is rather more than a mile in length-and the whole wall is two miles and three quarters in circuit-but including the Citadel, the Esplanade, the different large gardens, and other vacant spaces, a considerable proportion of the interior area within the fortification remains unoccupied for buildings.

-The city and environs are thus subdivided, That part which is within the walls is called the Upper Town, and can be approached solely by five gates.
+The city and environs are thus subdivided.
+That part which is within the walls is called the Upper Town, and can be approached solely by five gates.
 On the eastern side of the Cape towards the St. Lawrence, there is only one avenue to enter it, by a circuitous steep hill, through Prescott Gate; which is the chief thoroughfare for all the commercial business of the port, especially during the navigable season, and then Mountain street, as this route is named, presents the appearance of a crowded and active population.
 On the north of the city, and where the promontory has considerably declined in height, there are two entrances-Hope Gate, not far from the eastern extremity of the rampart-and Palace Gate adjoining the Armoury and the Artillery Barracks.
 These gates are on that side of the city which is washed by the St. Charles.
-From the land there are two avenues to the interior of the fortifications-that to the east is known as the St. Lewis Gate, which conducts by a beautiful road to the Plains of Abranever welty; high ering lannilitahim, ich to int of rence in by beauof the risdicto a l Hosoint of change longe west e and ham-the other is at the end of St. John street, and thence denominated St. John's Gate-this is the route through which much of the country trade passes.
+From the land there are two avenues to the interior of the fortifications-that to the east is known as the St. Louis Gate, which conducts by a beautiful road to the Plains of Abraham-the other is at the end of St. John street, and thence denominated St. John's Gate-this is the route through which the chief part of the country trade passes.